Sandpiper logo Bin Chicken logo Lyrebird logo

 If you have any questions or comments, raise a GitHib issue or just send us an email.

-SingleM is developed by the Woodcroft lab at the Centre for Microbiome Research, School of Biomedical Sciences, QUT, with contributions several including Samuel Aroney, Rossen Zhao, Raphael Eisenhofer and many others.
+SingleM is developed by the Woodcroft lab at the Centre for Microbiome Research, School of Biomedical Sciences, QUT, with contributions from many helpful people including Samuel Aroney, Rossen Zhao, and Raphael Eisenhofer.
 It is licensed under GPL3 or later.

 The source code is available at https://github.com/wwood/singlem.